kauwelab/cubap/docs/index.rst

 **************************

 - *Why are some of the graphs blank?* Because these graphs compare population differences, but the selected gene(s)/isoform(s) only have one allele in the entire 1000 Genome Sample and thus do not differ at all between populations.
-- *why do some of the isoforms say longest?* These are the longest isoform for that particular gene.
+- *Why do some of the isoforms say longest?* These are the longest isoform for that particular gene.
 If several different isoforms of a gene all were all equally long, then the first isoform was indicated as the longest.
 If the gene only has one isoform then it was marked as the longest.
+- *How can I upload my own data to CUBAP?* This feature is not available due to contraints on the free license of Power BI Desktop and how Power BI connects data to its visuals.
+To perform your own analyses, please see our github for scripts that will allow you to compute codon usage biases: https://github.com/kauwelab/cubap